dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > `Debug:`  If turbo fails to load on boot, add `VoltageShift.kext` to `EFI\OC\kexts` and install it to `Config.plist -> Kernel -> Add`.

 ### Enabling Touchscreen (DSDT Patching)

+> `Update:` Touchscreen activated with latest EFI version!
+You can skip to the next step.

 In order to enable touchscreen, you have to patch your System DSDT.
 Refer to this [part](https://dortania.github.io/Getting-Started-With-ACPI/#a-quick-explainer-on-acpi) of the OpenCore Guide.

 Download this decompiler [MaciASL](https://github.com/acidanthera/MaciASL/releases) and open it.
 It should open your `System DSDT`.
 Search using `CMD + F` for `TPNL` and scroll down slowly within its french bracket till you see `Method(_CRS, 0, Serialized)`.
 Delete this section: